 The extended period of starvation during early marine migration will most likely affect the growth of juvenile salmon and potential survival to adult recruitment in the subsequent years.
 Further research should be conducted on whether the extremes of high and low stomach fullness of outmigrating salmon persists over time and how their foraging strategies change.

+Trophic niches of juvenile pink and chum salmon

 Juvenile pink and chum salmon have similar diets when prey availability is high but utilize different foraging strategies when prey availability is low, indicative of resource portioning.
 Throughout most of the study sites, chum salmon occupied (or “can be characterized as”) the gelatinous predator niche and pink salmon were found foraging in the littoral niche on nearshore insects, harpacticoids, caprellids and gammarids.
 These niche strategies shifted with the foraging intensity, since at the Queen Charlotte Strait site with ~7% body weight stomach fullness, both species fed very similarly.
 Therefore, pink and chum salmon were observed to both consume higher quality prey such as euphausiids and large calanoids when available but to divide up the resource space when prey was limited.
 This strategy would be expected to limit potential competition.